spacelift-io/user-documentation/docs/integrations/source-control/bitbucket-datacenter-server.md

 Now you'll have to fill in the API host URL, which is the URL on which Spacelift will access the Bitbucket server.
 This may be a URL which uses [VCS Agent Pools](../../concepts/vcs-agent-pools.md), or a normal URL, if your Bitbucket instance is publicly available.

-The user facing host URL is the address on which users of you Bitbucket instance access it.
-This could be an internal address inside of your company network, but could also by a public address if your Bitbucket instance is publicly available.
+The user facing host URL is the address on which users of your Bitbucket instance access it.
+This could be an internal address inside of your company network, but could also be a public address if your Bitbucket instance is publicly available.

+### Creating an access token

+In order to use the integration, you need a user account for Spacelift to use, and you need to generate an access token for that account.
+The user account requires the following access:

+- _Read_ access to any projects Spacelift needs to be able to access.
+- _Write_ access to the repositories within those projects that Spacelift should have access to.

-In order to get the access token you'll need to go on your Bitbucket instance into **Manage account -> Personal access tokens -> create**.
+Once you have a user account created, login as that user and go to **Manage account -> Personal access tokens -> create**.
 There, you will need to give your new access token a name and give it write access to repositories:

 ![Personal token creation](<../../assets/screenshots/image (65).png>)